 Megan was recently tested for JHD.
 Her test result came back inconclusive as the test can only detect expansions less than 100.
 Since she is currently symptomatic, an additional test that can detect CAG counts above 100 is going to be performed Right now she is clinically, but unofficially diagnosed with JHD.
 100 is a high jhd CAG count.
 She is now officially JHD Positive according to the new test.

-Megan is a sweet 4 year old little girl at this time.
+Megan was a sweet 4 year old little girl at this time.